Basic Skills Program - Ages 5-6

 Here's an overview for the stages of development of children ages 5 and 6:

 Physically- they typically do not know how to apply their muscles so they fall often when their body is in constant motion.
 Also, they have a basic foundation for leg, arm, core, and abdominal development, but they still lack a lot of strength.

 - We expect them to initially struggle with multiple kicks beyond five reps.
 We also expect them to initially have sloppy technique when exercising.

-- The goal for our program is to get them to perform high repetitions of kicks without putting their foot down, and to also be able to perform static, active, and dynamic exercises for beyond ten reps.
+- The goal for our program is to get them to perform high repetitions of kicks without putting their foot down, and to also be able to perform static, active, and dynamic exercises beyond ten reps.

 Intellectually- they typically have a hard time retaining beyond three commands.
 They also have a hard time distinguishing between their left and right.

 - We expect them to initially get confused if you ask them to do more than three things at one time.
 We also initially expect them to have a hard time distinguishing between their left and right when following multiple-commands.